-Quality, Pharmacy or Food Science Background?
-Retrain ONLINE for Quality Control or Quality Assurance Roles in Pharma Manufacturing in 15-Weeks
+Cross-Train ONLINE for Quality Control or Quality Assurance Roles in Pharma Manufacturing in 15 Weeks

 Take our “Conversion Course into Quality Roles in Pharma”.
-Quickly learn all you need to successfully move into Quality Assurance or Quality Control roles in Pharmaceutical manufacturing from a different industry.
+Quickly fill in those gaps in your knowledge to successfully move into Quality Assurance or Quality Control roles in Pharmaceutical Manufacturing from a different industry.
 Core content developed in consultation with the industry including Pfizer and MSD.

 • Estimated salaries €39,000 – €80,000 plus overtime, bonuses and allowances.
 (Based on Irish job data)